47chapters/letsgo/docs/how-to/run-locally.md

 <!-- markdown-link-check-enable -->

-The placeholder values for the last three `LETSGO_STRIPE_*` setting have been establied when you [integrated with Stripe to process payments](../tutorials/setting-up-payments-with-stripe.md).
+The placeholder values for the last three `LETSGO_STRIPE_*` settings have been established when you [integrated with Stripe to process payments](../tutorials/setting-up-payments-with-stripe.md).

 The configuration above allows you to execute all payment-related operations in Stripe's _test mode_, which means no money is changing hands.
 This is the recommended way to run your app locally during development and testing.
 However, there may be situations when you want to execute final tests against Stipe's _live mode_.
 In this case, the configuration must contain additional settings: